steventctung/steventctung.github.io/README.md

 1. **Repository Setup**: Create a new repository named `steventctung.github.io`
 2. **Upload Files**: Upload all files from this directory to your repository
-3. **Enable GitHub Pages**: Go to Settings → Pages → Source: Deploy from a branch → Branch: main
+3. **Enable GitHub Pages**: Go to Settings → Pages → Source: GitHub Actions
+4. **Automatic Deployment**: The GitHub Actions workflow will automatically build and deploy your site
-4. **Wait**: Your site will be available at `https://steventctung.github.io` within a few minutes
+5. **Wait**: Your site will be available at `https://steventctung.github.io` within a few minutes

 ## Website Structure